To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Opposition parties and activist groups said the ANC's criticism of the campaign showed its intolerance.

 FNB also took out full-page advertisements in four national newspapers last Sunday.
-The text of the adverts, published in the Sunday Times, City Press, Sunday Independent, and Rapport, appeared in five stanzas, each beginning with the line: "We help because we believe".
+Sunday Times, City Press, Sunday Independent, and Rapport, appeared in five stanzas, each beginning with the line: "We help because we believe".

 It concludes with the words, in bold type: "We help because we believe where there's help, there's a way." – Additional reporting by Sapa